 In 1996 Georgia passed a House Bill 441 that addressed the problem they were having with crime.
 For the most part, the bill did a good thing.
 But it also made it impossible for anyone convicted of one of the serious violent offences of ever making parole.
 You could make parole if you got a life sentence, but if you got a number sentence you have to do the entire number with no chance of making parole.
 See O.C.G.A. title 17-10-6.1 section (c) paragraph 3.So a life sentence was better than a number sentence over 20 years in most cases.

 Important!!!Please help us by filling out the form below and submitting it.
-I will send an email message to your district represenative.
+A pre written email will be send to your district represenative.